Goya Award for Best Actress: History

+At the 94th Academy Awards, Cruz was nominated for Best Actress for Parallel Mothers (2021).

-As of the 2023 ceremony, Laia Costa is the most recent winner in this category for her role as Amaia in Lullaby.
+As of the 2025 ceremony, Carolina Yuste is the most recent winner in this category for her role as Mónica / Arantxa in Undercover.

 Winners and nominees

-In the following table, the years are listed as per Academy convention, and generally correspond to the year of film release; the ceremonies are always held the following year.
+In the following table, the years are listed as per the Spanish Film Academy convention, corresponding to year the ceremony was held.